mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

         missions](#vignette-4.1.b---session-reflections-and-secret-missions)
     -   [Description of Vignette 4.1.b](#description-of-vignette-4.1.b)
     -   [Reflecting in role](#reflecting-in-role)
+    -   [Observations on written interactions with the alien in the drama](#observations-on-written-interactions-with-the-alien-in-the-drama)
-    -   [Observations on exploring documentation and accessing technical help within the drama frame](#observations-on-exploring-documentation-and-accessing-technical-help-within-the-drama-frame)
+        -   [Exploring documentation and accessing technical help within the drama frame](#exploring-documentation-and-accessing-technical-help-within-the-drama-frame)
-    -   [Observations on playful chat with the alien sessions](#observations-on-playful-chat-with-the-alien-sessions)
+    -   [Playful dialogue with the aliens unrelated to game making](#playful-dialogue-with-the-aliens-unrelated-to-game-making)
     -   [Use of side missions to encourage varied creative practices](#use-of-side-missions-to-encourage-varied-creative-practices)
-    -   [Discussion of the process drama](#discussion-of-the-process-drama)
 -   [The impact of the core tools of code playgrounds and templated game](#the-impact-of-the-core-tools-of-code-playgrounds-and-templated-game)
     -   [Observations on the use of code playgrounds and development tools](#observations-on-the-use-of-code-playgrounds-and-development-tools)
+    -   [Code playground and Half-baked game as Microworld](#code-playground-and-half-baked-game-as-microworld)
     -   [Impact of the half-baked starting template](#impact-of-the-half-baked-starting-template)
         -   [Observations on design behaviours encouraged through use of